pulp/pulp/docs/sphinx/dev-guide/contributing/dev_setup.rst

 Source Code
 ^^^^^^^^^^^

 Pulp's code is stored on `GitHub <http://www.github.com/pulp>`_.
+The repositories should be forked into your personal GitHub account where all work will be done.
+Changes are submitted to the Pulp team through the pull request process outlined in :doc:`merging`.

-Follow the instructions on that site for checking out each repository with the appropriate level of access (Read+Write v.
+Follow the instructions on
+that site for checking out each repository with the appropriate level of access (Read+Write v.
 Read-Only).
 In most cases, Read-Only will be sufficient; contributions will be done through pull requests into the Pulp repositories as described in :doc:`merging`.